iassael/torch-decomposition/README.md

 ## Notes

-The implementations were developed in terms of learning and may note be optimal.
+The implementations were developed in terms of learning and may not be optimal.

 ## License